SFanner/Condensate-Analysis/README.md

 ### Configuration File

 The config.json file, placed in the root data directory, specifies the contrast and block_size parameters for adaptive thresholding for each condition folder.
+These values should be determined first using the GUI tool (see next section).

 Example config.json: